nexusosdaily-code/NexusOS/replit.md

 # NexusOS Civilization Operating System

 ## Overview
-NexusOS is a civilization architecture based on physics, replacing binary computation with electromagnetic wave states and anchoring economics to quantum energy (E=hf).
-It guarantees basic living standards through the BHLS floor system.
-The project's vision is to build a self-sustaining, physics-based civilization, moving beyond speculative systems to ensure prosperity and stability for all citizens.
+NexusOS is a civilization architecture founded on physics, replacing traditional binary computation with electromagnetic wave states and basing economics on quantum energy (E=hf).
+It aims to guarantee basic living standards through a Basic Human Living Standards (BHLS) floor system.
+The project's core ambition is to build a self-sustaining, physics-based civilization that ensures prosperity and stability for all citizens by moving beyond speculative economic and computational systems.

 ## User Preferences
 - **Communication Style**: Simple, everyday language